scusi/TLSWebServer/README.md

 You can edit that file to your needs.
 Please take care that you end up with a valid JSON file.

-Basically there are just two sections.
+Basically there are just 3 sections.

 - `ListenAddr` is the IP:Port combination TLSWebServer should listen for incoming connections.
+- `RedirectHttp` if true it will start a listener on port 80 and redirect http to https
 - `TLSHosts` is a list of hostnames TLSWebServer serves.
    For each TLSHost you need to configure:
    - a `Hostname`